 2.2.3.4 The GSG approved the proposed changes and asked J Key to update the GCW website to reflect the revised procedure [decision; action].
 The revised evaluation process is provided in Annex 4 of this report.

 2.2.3.5 The participants agreed that being part of the GCW observing network gives increased visibility, stronger arguments for funding proposals, broader accessibility to the station data.
-Dr Key also noted that the process requires the yearly review of the compliance to the GCW criteria.
+Dr Key also noted that the process requires a yearly review of the compliance to the GCW criteria.

 2.2.3.6 The need for monitoring the performance of stations and the availability and the quality of data was reiterated by B Goodison.
 Dr Xiao recommended that GCW adopts an approach similar to that currently used by World Glacier Monitoring Services (WGMS) which outputs an annual report of the status of its stations.
 This would ensure the increased visibility for the participants to the GCW observing network, as is currently the case in China.
 This is to be considered in the development of GCW products [action].